lennyleadership/FenXiHuaXue_handbook/content/docs/02 Chrom HPLC/Part 01 Theory/Ion_pair_reagents.md

 Although the chromatography behavior on HILIC is not as good as that observed using the ion pair systems, the MS sensitivity using the HILIC mobile phase was claimed to be significantly greater.

-Analysis of Pesticides in Food and Environmental Samples, CRC Press, 2008, edited by Jos&eacute; L. Tadeo
+**Reference**: Analysis of Pesticides in Food and Environmental Samples, CRC Press, 2008, edited by Jos&eacute; L. Tadeo